 - This shower filter removes at least 90% of free chlorine and reduces hydrogen sulfide, VOCs, microorganisms, scale and water-soluble heavy metals such as lead, mercury and iron.
-It also reduces fluoride.
 It does not remove chloramines.

 - This shower filter is the only one that removes both chlorine and chloramines.
 It does so by adding ascorbic acid to the water to neutralize them.
 It does not actually filter out any chemicals.

 If you want to remove free chlorine, sediment, VOCs, and chloramines, use both of these filters together.